Esri/arcgis-maps-sdk-java-samples/map/manage-bookmarks/README.md

 #Manage Bookmarks#
-This samples demonstrates how to access and add `Bookmark`s to an `ArcGISMap`.
+Demonstrates how to access and add bookmarks to an ArcGISMap.

 ##How to use the sample##
 The map in the sample comes pre-populated with a set of bookmarks.
+To access a bookmark and move to that location.
+  - click on a bookmark's name from the list

+To add a bookmark.
-You can click on the Bookmarks from the control panel to update the `MapView`.
-To create a new bookmark, pan and/or zoom to a new location and click on the on the Add Bookmark button.
-You will be prompted to provide a name for the new bookmark.
-When you click OK the new bookmark should also show up in the list.
+  - pan and/or zoom to a new location and click on the on the Add Bookmark button
+  - enter a unique name for the bookmark and click ok
+  - bookmark will be added to the list

 ![](ManageBookmarks.png)

 ##How it works##
-To display the ArcGISMap's bookmarks:
+To display the `ArcGISMap`'s `Bookmark`s:

-- Create an ArcGISMap; it has a property called bookmarks.
+1. Create an ArcGISMap; it has a property called bookmarks.
-- Create a BookMarkList from the ArcGISMap via `ArcGISMap#getBookmarks()` method.
+2. Create a `BookmarkList` from the ArcGISMap, `ArcGISMap.getBookmarks()`.
-- Set the map to the view via `MapView` via `MapView#setMap()`.
+3. Set the map to the `MapView`, `MapView.setMap()`.
-- For creating a new bookmark use the `mapView#getCurrentViewpoint` method as the bookmark viewpoint and the name you provide as the bookmark.name
+4. To create a new bookmark
+  - use `MapView.getCurrentViewpoint()` to set the bookmark's viewpoint
+  - bookmark.name for the name of the bookmark
-- Finally, add the new bookmark to the list of bookmarks using `bookmarkList#add()`.
+  - add new bookmark to book mark list, `BookmarkList.add()`

 ##Features##
 - ArcGISMap
-- MapView
+- Basemap
 - Bookmark
 - BookmarkList
+- MapView
 - Viewpoint